dyninst/testsuite/README.md

 ## test\_driver

-The test\_driver allows you to specify which test you want to run by passing hte following argument
+The test\_driver allows you to specify which test you want to run by passing the following argument

 `
 -test test-name